 Moonrise behind Lanyon Quoit, Penzance Cornwall, 2021

-I am on a Fulbright Scholar Award in the UK for the academic year 2021/2022
+I was on a Fulbright Scholar Award in the UK for the academic year 2021/2022 and will be continuing to research and realize the project now that I have returned to the U.S.

 Our Disappearing Darkness and Recreating True Night